github0apurva/DrugReview/README.md

 		c.
 Distribution of reviews length
 	9. Working in colab to incorporate glove embedding				Not yet
 	10. Resampling for equal rating distribution					Not yet

+	TYpes of model:
+	1. dependent as regressor,  simple network with only text       input and no embedding		Done
+	2. dependent as regressor,  simple network with only text       input and    embedding
+	3. dependent as regressor, complex network with only text       input and    embedding
+	4. dependent as regressor, complex network with      text & aux input and    embedding